nakiostudio/EasyPeasy/README.md

 **EasyPeasy** is a Swift framework that lets you create *Auto Layout* constraints programmatically without headaches and never ending boilerplate code.
-Besides the basics, **EasyPeasy** resolves most of the constraint conflicts for you and lets you attach to a constraint conditional closures that are evaluated before applying a constraint, this lets you apply (or not) a constraint depending on platform, size classes, orientation... or the state of your controller, easy peasy!
+Besides the basics, **EasyPeasy** resolves most of the constraint conflicts for you and also can attach to a constraint conditional closures that are evaluated before applying a constraint, this way you can install an *Auto Layout* constraint depending on platform, size classes, orientation... or the state of your controller, easy peasy!

 In this quick tour through **EasyPeasy** we assume that you already know the advantages and disadvantages of the different *Auto Layout* APIs and therefore you